SynthstromAudible/DelugeFirmware/CommunityFeatures.md

  - ([#103]) adds a new filter in the low-pass slot, a state-variable filter.
 This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
 Cutoff and resonance ranges are subject to change with further testing.

 ## New behaviors

-### Instrument Keyboard View
+### Song View Row Colors
- - ([#46]) Note offset between rows is now configurable by holding shift and using the horizontal encoder.
-This allows e.g. an isomorphic keyboard layout by setting the row offset to 12.
-The setting is saved per clip in the song file.
+ - ([#163]) Pressing a clip row + shift & scorll vertically changes the selected row color.
+This is the same shortcut like before when setting the color in the clip view.

 ### Kit Clip View
  - ([#122]) Pressing "AUDITION + RANDOM" on a drum kit row will load a random sample from the same folder as the currently enabled sample and load it as the sound for that row.
 Currently limited to 25 files for performance reasons.
 This feature can be toggled in the [runtime features menu](#runtime-features).